GET Certificate Store Containers ID

 OR

-/certificate_stores/read/#/ (where # is a reference to a specific certificate store container ID)
+/certificate_stores/read/#/ (where # is a reference to a specific certificate store application ID)

-Permissions for certificate stores can be set at either the global or certificate store container level.
-See Container Permissions for more information about global vs container permissions.
+Permissions for certificate stores can be set at the system-wide level or with fine-grained control at the certificate store application level.
+See Application Permissions for more information about the differences between system-wide and more targeted permissions.

 Name In Description